 Unfortunately, the sculptor turned Smokey's Pulaski tool into a conventional axe.

 But why did Rudy Wendelin decide to put Smokey in a yellow Jeep in the painting, instead of Forest Service green?

 Well, I think he had seen this CJ-5, produced by Hubley in Pennsylvania and issued under the brand name Gabriel Industries, the New York company who owned Hubley in the 1970's.
 Maybe Rudy had this 7-inch steel toy on his cluttered desk.
 Where else would he have come up with the square black grille seen in the painting, identical to the front of the toy (60K JPEG).

-And why did Gabriel choose yellow?
+And why did Hubley choose yellow?
 Probably they just wanted to differentiate their product from the Tonka Jeeps.
-See also Hubley credited on the box (90K JPEG).

 You can understand why the Cooperative Forest Fire Prevention Program would want to require that Smokey Bear products meet certain specifications and be licensed, when you see something like this tinplate toy.
 The "Flexible Smokey" is clearly supposed to resemble Smokey Bear.
 Not sure who Sandy is supposed to resemble -- maybe Little Orphan Annie's dog -- or why they would be together in a Jeep.

 The toy is about 11 inches long.
 It was imported from Hong Kong by Cragstan, which was a New York company specializing in importing battery-operated and mechanical toys produced by Hong Kong and Japanese companies, including Nomura.
 The exact date of this toy is unknown.

 I would be interested in any further information about Smokey and Jeeps. -- Derek Redmond